stianh/gradle-jaxb-plugin/README.md

 Gradle JAXB plugin
 ==================

-Gradle plugin for generating jaxb classes.
+This is a Gradle plugin for generating JAXB classes with XJC out of the given schemas.

 Installation
 ------------